zowe/zowe-client-java-sdk/README.md

 Since the release of the SDK, the authentication of each REST API call is done with Basic authentication.

-SDK release version 3 adds the option to perform authentication with Web token authentication.
+With SDK release version 3, it adds the option to perform authentication with Web token authentication.

-Basic authentication means that the client program provides a z/OS user ID and password in the header of the initial request.
+Basic authentication means that the client program provides a z/OS user ID and password in the header of a request.
 User ID and password are defined by the end user within the ZosConnection object and the SDK takes care of performing basic authentication with each request.

-SDK release version 3 introduces zosmfauth package.
-ZosmfAuth provides APIs to obtain authentication tokens (a JSON Web and an LTPA token) on the user's authentication request.
-This API can also be used to delete the current store of JSON Web and LPTA token(s).
+With SDK release version 3, it introduces the zosmfauth package.
+ZosmfAuth provides an API (zosmfLogin) to obtain authentication tokens (a JSON Web and an LTPA token) on the user's authentication request.
+This package contains an API that can also be used to delete the current store of JSON Web and LPTA token(s).

 Web token support must be enabled on your z/OSMF system.
-For more information, see Enabling JSON Web Token support in IBM z/OS Management Facility Configuration Guide.
+For more information, see Enabling JSON Web Token support in the IBM z/OS Management Facility Configuration Guide.

 To enable Web token authentication, you need to set a token value within the ZosConnection class "cookie" member.
 Once set, each request is performed with the token value within the cookie http payload.
 At this point, Basic authentication is disabled.